Former FTX CEO Sam Bankman-Fried apologises for his 'mistakes,' says didn't knowingly commit fraud

 In his first public appearance amid the collapse of FTX, a cryptocurrency firm that left investors with losses of billions of dollars, former FTX CEO Sam Bankman-Fired tried to distance himself from committing any fraud.

-Speaking via video call, Bankman said, "I'm deeply sorry about what happened.
+Speaking via video call, Bankman-Fried, occasionally on verge of tears, said, "I'm deeply sorry about what happened.
 Clearly, I made a lot of mistakes or things I would be able to give anything to be able to do over again."

 Two individuals familiar with the situation said that Bankamn secretly transferred $10 billion in client money to Alameda Research, causing a liquidity crunch at the FTX.
 However, he told Reuters that he didn't move the money to the research firm and said he did not run Alameda.